 • New mobile solutions that allow data access on EMC Isilon storage

 • Enhanced data compliance, privacy and security controls

 • Next-generation frictionless user interface and experience

-Participate in the question and answer session during the webcast event and get answers from our team of Syncplicity customer success, product marketing and system engineering experts.
-Start engaging in the pre-event rumors, chatter and leaks when you follow @Syncplicity and @jpatel41 with hashtag #EMC.
+Participate in the question and answer session during the webcast event and get answers from our team of Syncplicity by Axway customer success, product marketing and system engineering experts.
+Start engaging in the pre-event rumors, chatter and leaks when you follow @Syncplicity by Axway and @jpatel41 with hashtag #EMC.

 Join the live event on November 5, 2013 T 8:00 AM PST.

 Syncplicity by Axway has joined forces with OneLogin, a leader in Identity and Access Management, to provide our customers with a solution that makes it easy to integrate to Active Directory.
 For users, this means little or no steps to get started – no new accounts or passwords to create.
 For IT, this means ensuring password policies are always enforced and the risk of manually keeping track of multiple employee accounts are eliminated.
 Better yet, this is available at no charge for any Syncplicity by Axway customer.

 A few months ago we released easy and secure user provisioning.
 This allows companies to quickly on-board large numbers of users while ensuring files don’t fall into the wrong hands through automated account disablement, deletion, or remote wipe of data from departing employees’ devices.